-You will participate in an audit with the Dallas Chapter of the Institute of Internal Auditors.
+You will participate in an audit with the Ft.
+Worth Chapter of the Institute of Internal Auditors.
 This audit will include planning, problem analysis, development and application of audit procedures, and submission of a final audit report.
-This will be a team project with consultation by a representative of the Dallas IIA Chapter.
+This will be a team project with consultation by an Audit Manager or CAE from the Ft.
+Worth IIA Chapter.
 There are 100 points allocated to this project.
 Fifty (50) of the points will be common to each team member.
-The other 50 points will be based on the confidential input provided by each team member.
+The other 50 points will be based on the confidential input provided by team members.
 Further information on this assignment will be provided in class.

-Items to be included in your final report (due April 30): Opening Conference Agenda - Due February 19 Engagement Letter - Due February 19 a.)
-Client b.)
-IIA Chapter Professional Process Map (Flowchart) - Due April 2 Risk/control map - Due April 2 Risk/control matrix - Due April 2 Audit Program - Due April 30 Working Papers - Due April 30 Control deficiencies and recommendations - Due April 30 Closing conference agenda - Due April 30 Time log for each participant - Due April 30 Final Written report - Due April 30
+Items to be included in your final report (due May 6): Opening Conference Agenda - Due February 18 Engagement Letters - Due February 18

+- a.)
+Client - b.)
+IIA Chapter Professional

+Process Map (Flowchart) - Due April 1

+Risk/control map - Due April 1

+Risk/control matrix - Due April 1

+Audit/Engagement Program - Due April 1

+Working Papers - Due May 6

+Control deficiencies and recommendations - Due May 6

+Closing conference agenda and notes - Due May 6

+Time log for each participant - Due May 6

+Written report to client (copy in packet to instructor) - Due May 6

+Final written report - Due May 6

-Group presentation and complete report due on April 30.
+Group presentation and complete report due on May 6.
 Interim reports must also be included with the final report.
 You may only change interim reports with prior approval from your instructor.